 Preliminary and Final Statements are posted in your firm’s Renewal Account within E-Bill.
 Your firm will use the Renewal Account to pay the associated fees (detailed on the Preliminary and Final Statements) for the annual renewal of FINRA, SRO and jurisdiction/state registrations for the firm, its branches and its registered representatives.
 Learn more about available payment options below.
-For renewal payment deadlines and other important dates, please see the2019 Renewal Calendar
+For renewal payment deadlines and other important dates, please see the 2020 Renewal Calendar.

 Firms may use any of the following acceptable payment options:

 - Electronic Payment or account transfer via E-Bill (the only payment method to directly fund the Renewal Account)